Matt Vierling Preview, Player Props: Tigers vs. Cubs

 Matt Vierling At The Plate

+- Vierling leads Detroit with an OBP of .328 this season while batting .269 with 29 walks and 41 runs scored.

-- Among the qualifying batters in MLB, his batting average ranks 48th, his on-base percentage ranks 81st, and he is 117th in the league in slugging.
+- Among qualified batters, he ranks 48th in batting average, while his on-base percentage ranks 81st and he is 119th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.